JyutdictEB/Jyutjam.org/src/en/got/README.md

 ## 2. Citation

 Welcome to cite this project!
-If the cited content is related to the preprocessing and corpus linguistics of this project, please cite the **supplementary study**; if it is related to the historical linguistics of this project, please cite the **main study**.
+If the cited content is related to the preprocessing and corpus linguistics of this project, please cite the **supplementary study**; if it is related to the historical linguistics of this project, please cite the **main study**; if it is related to the website code of this project, please cite the **GitHub repository**.

 ### 2.1 The supplementary study